This is your last chance to buy tickets to the D.C. Meetup + Pitch-off!

 Tonight is the night!

-The Washington D.C.
+The Washington, D.C.
 Meetup + Pitch-off is tonight and we have quite the show in store for you.

 We’ll kick off the evening with a fireside chat with Facebook security engineer Benjamin Strahs, followed by a fireside with Bradley Tusk, a man who needs no introduction.

-From there, we’ll head straight into the pitch-off, where ten amazing companies will pitch their wares to a panel of expert judges, including local VCs and TC Editors.
+From there, we’ll head straight into the pitch-off, where 10 amazing companies will pitch their wares to a panel of expert judges, including local VCs and TC editors.

 PLUS!
 We’ll be plucking one startup from the crowd to participate in the pitch-off as our wild card!!
 It’s going to be awesome.